Overview

 History tells us that there were once large stone walls that surrounded the Alamo footprint, creating a frontier fortress.
 There were acequias to bring in water, a southern gate, lodgings for soldiers and a headquarters where Col. William Barret Travis wrote his famous letter calling for reinforcements.
 Today, the Alamo Church and Long Barrack are the only two original buildings that remain.
 The rest has been lost to history, lost to the growth of San Antonio or simply lost all together.

 Currently, when visitors approach Alamo Plaza many mistakenly assume that the Battle of the Alamo was fought only inside the Alamo Church, due to the build up of the city around the historic structure.
 Since May 2021, the portion of Alamo Street that runs in front of the Alamo Church has been closed to vehicular traffic.
 Still open to pedestrian traffic, this helps to improve the visitor experience with cars no longer running through the historic footprint.
-The Alamo Plan also calls for the closure of Alamo Street from Commerce to Peacock Alley, and Houston from Losoya to 3rd St and Crockett from Alamo Street to Bonham serving to further delineate the battlefield and restore dignity and reverence to the sacred ground where the Alamo Defenders shed blood.
+The Alamo Plan also calls for the closure of Alamo Street from Commerce to Peacock Alley, and Houston from Losoya to 3rd St and Crockett from Alamo Street to Bonham serving to further delineate the battlefield and restore dignity and reverence to this sacred ground.

 Map of Alamo as it appeared during the 1836 siege